HugoMarkoff/Plotwatcher_OCR/README.md

 This project provides an **OCR-based extractor and analyzer** for **Plotwatcher camera trap images**.
 It automatically detects timestamps, dates, temperatures, and battery levels from images, and reconstructs **timelapse sequences** even when OCR fails.

+If you need to convert timelapse (TLV) formats look at:  https://github.com/HeyHarry3636/TimeLapseVideo_python

 ✅ Tested on **Ubuntu 24.04** with **Python 3.12**
 ⚡ Supports **GPU acceleration** with **PyTorch (CUDA)** and **PaddleOCR**
 🛠️ Falls back to **EasyOCR** if PaddleOCR is unavailable   (Actually defaults to it right now)